hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 The beaten step, is when one leg or foot is beaten against the other.
 Of this there are also three ways of performing, videlicet forwards, backwards, and sideways.

-A step is known by the character following, videlicet a black spot marked A, representing the position of the foot, the line drawn from that spot, marked B, showing the motion, figure, and largeness of the step, as from A to D, and lastly, by a small side stroke joined to the end of the line C, representing the foot, of which D is the heel, and E the point of the foot, or toe.
+A step is known by the character following, videlicet a black spot marked A, representing the position of the foot, the line drawn from that spot, marked B, showing the motion, figure, and largeness of the step, as from A to D, and lastly, by a small side stroke joined to the end of the line C, representing the foot, of which D is the heel, and E the point of the foot, or toe[^1].

+[^1]: Figures on the page 10 were ommited in this transcription

-To a step may be added these following marks, videlicet sinking, rising, springing or bounds, capers, falling, sliding, holding the foot up, pointing the toes, placing the heel, turning a quarter turn, a half turn, a three quarter turn, and a whole turn.
+{11} To a step may be added these following marks, videlicet sinking, rising, springing or bounds, capers, falling, sliding, holding the foot up, pointing the toes, placing the heel, turning a quarter turn, a half turn, a three quarter turn, and a whole turn.

 The mark for a sink, is a little stroke inclining towards the little black head.